pshenmic/platform-explorer/packages/frontend/src/app/api/content.md

 Optionally accepts a time interval.
 Without parameters the statistic is calculated over all time.

 * `timestamp_start` and `timestamp_end` must be set together
+* `batchTypes` — per-batch-type breakdown, present only on the `BATCH` entry, `null` for every other transaction type.
+Counts sum to the entry's `count`

 ```
 GET /transactions/statistic?timestamp_start=2024-10-01T00:00:00.000Z&timestamp_end=2024-11-01T00:00:00.000Z